Jose Siri Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- White Sox pitchers combine to give up the third-most home runs in baseball (39 total, 1.4 per game).
+- White Sox pitchers combine to surrender 44 total home runs at a clip of 1.6 per game (second-most in the league).

-- Lynn gets the start for the White Sox, his sixth of the season.
-He is 0-3 with a 7.52 ERA and 32 strikeouts through 26 1/3 innings pitched.
+- Clevinger (2-2 with a 4.81 ERA and 18 strikeouts in 24 1/3 innings pitched) gets the start for the White Sox, his sixth of the season.

-- The right-hander last pitched on Monday against the Toronto Blue Jays, when he went five innings, allowing four earned runs while giving up five hits.
+- His most recent appearance was on Tuesday against the Toronto Blue Jays, when the right-hander threw five innings, surrendering six earned runs while allowing seven hits.

-- The 35-year-old has an ERA of 7.52, with 10.9 strikeouts per nine innings, in five games this season.
-Opponents are hitting .309 against him.
+- The 32-year-old has an ERA of 4.81, with 6.7 strikeouts per nine innings, in five games this season.
+Opponents are hitting .266 against him.

 © 2023 Data Skrive.
 All rights reserved.